Transforming into a resilient and sustainable society with engineering

 The specialisation includes a mandatory internship in a company or at a research institute, culminating in a final MSc assignment to be completed internally (at a research group) or externally (a research institute or company).

-The research can be experimental or theoretical, including numerical simulations, as well as fundamental or focused on a specific application.
-A final MSc assignment at the university allows the student to benefit from excellent available laboratory and computational facilities, such as bench-scale facilities and pilot-plants for thermal conversion processes, a top competitive (aero-acoustic) wind tunnel facility for (wind turbine and aircraft) aerodynamics and aero-acoustics, a specialized high-tech lab facility for thin-layer flow and a new laboratory for functional materials for all kinds of energy applications.
+The research can be experimental or theoretical, including numerical simulations, as well as fundamental or directed at a specific application.
+An MSc. assignment at the university benefits from the excellent laboratory and computational facilities such bench-scale facilities and pilot-plants for thermal conversion processes, a top competitive (aero-acoustic) wind tunnel facility for (wind turbine and aircraft) aerodynamics and aeroacoustics, a specialized high tech lab facility for thin-layer flow, fluid mechanics of functional material, and new materials for energy storage, such as multipurpose (meta) materials.

 As a Mechanical Engineering student in the track Energy and Flow you will be trained to translate fundamental insights from physics, fluid dynamics, thermodynamics, mechanics of materials, chemistry, materials and nature into urgently needed solutions for one of the major problems in society.

 The track is a good start for a career in industry or in scientific institutes, as well as to continue for a PhD degree in physics or engineering aimed at a career in science.